 Signet rings make popular birthday presents handed down from relatives, alternatives to a traditional wedding band, or you can treat yourself to one that you simply like the look of.
 Pop over to our Remodelling page to see Ben’s gorgeous 21st birthday signet ring created from three pieces of gold jewellery from both sides of the family.

-Although there are historical rules for wearing a signet ring, it’s completely up to you which finger or even thumb to wear yours on.
-From the Middle Ages, they were worn on the little finger on the non-dominant hand as an expression of family status, embodying power and prestige but also to make it easer to roll the seal in wax.
+Although there are historical rules for wearing a signet ring, it’s entirely up to you which finger or even thumb to wear yours on.
+From the Middle Ages, they were worn on the little finger on the non-dominant hand as an expression of family status, embodying power and prestige and making it easier to roll the seal in wax.

 Engagement and wedding rings were traditionally worn by women on their left ring fingers, as it was thought that a “vein of love” (vena amoris) ran from the fourth finger of the left hand to the heart.
 Men, however, wore wedding rings on their left little finger, below their signet rings.

-In British politics, Sir Winston Churchill was never seen without his solid gold ring displaying the Churchill family crest on his ring finger, and his Labour opponent in 1945 Clement Attlee wore a pinky ring.
+In British politics, Sir Winston Churchill was never seen without his solid gold ring displaying the Churchill family crest on his ring finger.
+His Labour opponent in 1945, Clement Attlee, wore a pinky ring.